The Hardcore Traveler's Guide to Jet Lag

 I don’t have to tell you how shitty it feels to arrive at your destination tired, foggy, and unable to sleep for your first several days.
 Nobody wants to lose time on their vacation, feel unproductive at work, or be sick.

 As the co-founder of Under30Experiences, I’m accustomed to long flights.
-Over the last six years, I’ve almost completely cured my own symptoms of jet lag and I want you to arrive at your destination feeling and looking your best.
+Over the last decade, I’ve almost completely cured my own symptoms of jet lag and I want you to arrive at your destination feeling and looking your best.

 In the following guide, I’ve outlined things I can recommend from my own experience.
 You don’t have to go as crazy as I do, but I want every advantage I can get versus jet lag.